swasthikk/swasthikk/README.md

 Hello!
 I'm Swasthik K, an aspiring software developer passionate about building innovative solutions and exploring new technologies.

 ## About Me
-- 💻 Currently studying [mention your degree or field of study] at [mention your school/university].
+- 💻 Currently studying BACHEOLERS OF ENGINEERING at Shri Madhwa Vadiraja Institute of technology and management.
-- 🚀 Proficient in [list programming languages, frameworks, tools, etc.].
+- 🚀 Proficient in HTML , CSS , JAVASCRIPT.
 - 🌱 Excited to learn and grow in the world of software development.
 - 💬 Open to collaboration and new opportunities.
 ## ✨ Languages and Tools